Last Updated on

 Deep inside, I realized that we needed to help companies better manage their meetings, to achieve operational efficiency.
 At first, I thought that Voxlog could be the ideal tool to help me prepare and hold more efficient meetings.
 However, Voxlog is a recording tool with added notes and in this case, I needed a note tool that could be used as a recording tool to improve our statements.

-Beenote was born from these early days to get to be at what we know today.
+Beenote was born from these early days to get to be what we know today.
 A meeting management solution that provides a pre-established agenda and minutes structure and that provides an audio recording in addition to a variety of other features.

 What are meetings for Beenote?